syldium/Thimble/README.md

 ### Language files

 By default, the system language is used.
-You can change it in the configuration file with the `locale` option.
+You can change it in the configuration file with the `locale` option in the `config.yml` file.
 You can also customize the messages by creating your own locale file.
 To do this, create a new file `plugins/Thimble/messages_en.properties` (replace `en` with the same value as in `locale`) and add the messages you want to modify.
 [Here is the default language file](common/src/main/resources/messages.properties).
 The messages use the [MiniMessage formatting](https://docs.adventure.kyori.net/minimessage.html#format).